andrewgho/movewin-ruby/README.md

 ### Methods

-To return true or false, signifying whether the current process is authorized to use OS X accessibility APIs:
+To return true or false, signifying whether the current process is authorized to use OS X screen recording or accessibility APIs:

+    abort 'not authorized to do screen recording' unless MoveWin.recording_authorized?
-    abort 'not authorized to use accessibility APIs' unless MoveWin.authorized?
+    abort 'not authorized to use accessibility APIs' unless MoveWin.accessibility_authorized?

 To get the dimensions of the current display: